Geodesic complexity of homogeneous Riemannian manifolds: Non-existence results for geodesic motion planners

 \begin{cor} Let $n \in \NN$.
-For every Riemannian metric $g$ on $S^{2n}$ there exists $p \in S^{2n}$, such that $-p \in \OCut_p(S^{2n},g)$. \end{cor} \begin{proof} Apply Corollary \ref{CorfmapstoOCut} to the case of $M=S^{2n}$ and $f(x)=-x$. \end{proof}
+For every Riemannian metric $g$ on $S^{2n}$ there exists $p \in S^{2n}$, such that $-p \in \Cut_p(S^{2n},g)$. \end{cor} \begin{proof} Apply Corollary \ref{CorfmapstoOCut} to the case of $M=S^{2n}$ and $f(x)=-x$. \end{proof}

-\begin{remark} Our Corollary \ref{CorfmapstoOCut} is complementary to results of M. Frumosu and S. Rosenberg from \cite{FrumosuRose}, who studied sets of points mapped to their cut loci under self-maps of a Riemannian manifold in a very general way. \end{remark}
+\begin{remark} Our Corollary \ref{CorfmapstoOCut} is complementary to results of M. Frumosu and S. Rosenberg from \cite[p.
+338]{FrumosuRose}.
+In this article the authors studied far point sets, i.e. sets of points mapped to their cut loci under self-maps of a Riemannian manifold, in a very general way.
+Frumosu and Rosenberg focused on self-maps whose far point sets are infinite and established connections to the Lefschetz numbers of such maps. \end{remark}

-The following proposition illustrates a difficulty arising with geodesic motion planners on a cut locus and is mentioned as an observation without proof in \cite[Remark 3.17]{RecioMitter}.
+In \cite[Remark 3.17]{RecioMitter}, Recio-Mitter mentioned that whenever a subset of $M \times M$ contains a point of the total cut locus in its interior, there is no continuous geodesic motion planner defined on that subset.
+For the sake of completeness, we report here a proof in the case of Riemannian manifolds.